revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 A string object is immutable, meaning that it cannot be changed after it’s created.
 Any operation that tries to modify the string object will simply create a new string object.
 On the other hand, a string builder object is mutable and can be modified.

+If we have to perform two or three string concatenations, or read and compare values then use a String.

+If we have to make repeated modifications to a string or concatenate many strings then StringBuilder must be used, as it will increase the performance by not creating a new instance each time, unlike String.

 </blockquote>

 </details>